DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ---

-# Project summery
+# Project summary

 The company ParkingTown requires a new development of their in-house parking management software solution because the old system is out of date and has a lot of technical debt.
 The decision was made to not use any already existing software solution but to develop a new application.
 The proof of concept prototype will take around three months to develop.
 The new Application will allow the parking garage account managers from ParkingTown to have a better overview of their garages.
 The accounting team from ParkingTown will benefit from the new improved report generation system to have a more automated billing and cash flow overview.
-The parking house customers benefit from an easier to use and prettier user experience.
+The parking house customers benefit from an easier-to-use and prettier user experience.

 This prototype is an important next step in the digitalization and strategy of ParkingTown.